• Skip to primary navigation

 A spoon dishing up serving of bean salad.

-There is so much versatility with Cold Green Bean Salad and the sweetened balsamic vinegar sauce adds a wonderful, tangy coating to each ingredient.
+There is so much versatility with Mixed Bean Salad and the sweetened balsamic vinegar sauce adds a wonderful, tangy coating to each ingredient.

 You can easily adapt the amount and variety of beans to create a classic five-bean or even three-bean salad.